tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/标签功能_intl_en.md

  ![](https://main.qcloudimg.com/raw/960e8eb3678ebe7457b5887966abed5f.png)

 ## Getting Started

-Tag push supports a single tag or multiple tags.
-For push by multiple tags, TPNS currently supports only tags in the same category (combined in the "AND" or "OR" relationship).
-If you push messages by custom tags, only custom tags can be combined in the "AND" or "OR" relationship.
-If you push messages by preset tags, only preset tags in the same category can be combined.
-For example, you can push a message to users in Guangdong and Hunan, but you cannot push a message to users in Guangdong who were active in the last three days.
+Tag push allows you to push messages by preset or custom tags or combinations of preset and custom tags (combined by the "AND" or "OR" relationship) according to your operational requirements.

-### Using the console
+### Using the console for tag push
-You can push a message by tag in the Tencent Cloud console as follows:
+You can push a message by tag in the Tencent Cloud console as follows.
 1. Select the tag type, e.g., custom tag or a category of preset tags.
 ![](https://main.qcloudimg.com/raw/62e856a901b5be9980f2c6102b0f020c.png)
 2. Select the tags for which you want to push a message after selecting the tag type.